Doc is in: Emrick not slowing down in his dream job

 Emrick certainly gets the superstar treatment around the rink or at the airport when people ask for a photo or an autograph.
 As long as it doesn't keep him from his work, Emrick has always obliged.
 Now going year to year on the decision of whether to call another season, Emrick has so far kept rolling.

-"I always do because I'll miss it when it doesn't happen," he said.
+"I always do," he said, "because I'll miss it when it doesn't happen."

 More AP NHL: www.apnews.com/NHL and www.twitter.com/AP_Sports